-The Current Speaker Meeting Team
+The New Speaker Meeting Team in 2016

 This talk was very well received and attended.
 If you missed it or are interested in volunteering as a participant in the programme, here is the link to North West Coast Genomic Medicine Centre website.
-(If you missed getting one of the project leaflets and want one, contact the U3A Web Manager.)

 The new team also arranged the 2016 Christmas Concert.

 March 2017: Understanding Tomorrow’s World: Information Technology, Artificial Intelligence, Robotics and their implications for future health care.
 This was an update by our own Dr Jack Brettle on the Tomorrow’s World Group activities.

 Click on the Poster to view it full-size.

 6 April: Richard Noble with ‘By the skin of your teeth’: Richard is a friend of Andrew Beeston, one of our long serving members.
 He has written a book about Old Testament quotations that are still in use today and will tell us about the origins of them.

 4 May: Sankey Canal Restoration Trust.
 So near to us and so little known, the Sankey Valley provided the venue for one of our longer walking groups when members were fascinated at the work being done to restore the historic canal, the first industrial waterway in England.
 Peter Keen, Secretary to the Trust, told us stories about the history, decline and re-birth of the area.

 There were no Speaker Meetings in July and August.